rumpampampum/Getting-and-Cleaning-Data-Course-Project/README.md

 ## The Tidy Dataset

-From the raw dataset (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), the following transformations were made to arrive at the tidy dataset:
+From the raw dataset (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), the following transformations were made:

 + Merged the train and test datasets into one dataset
 + Trimmed the data down with only those variables calculated mean and standard deviation